 Frees up space by removing monitors from desktop.
 Each arm supports a monitor up to 20 pounds.
 Excellent for standing desks.
 Tilts screens either horizontally or vertically.
 Storage within arms keeps wires neat.
 Set-up instructions are clear and easy to follow.

 Screens rotate 360 degrees to allow the reading of longer documents.
 Monitor cables can be attached using included hardware to keep tangles at a minimum.
-Either clamp onto desk, or attach through desk hole.
+Either clamp onto desk or attach through desk hole.
 Instructions are easy to follow, and installation takes around 30 minutes.

 Doesn't free up as much desk space as models with swinging arms.
 Some users report that heavier monitors tend to droop.

-Will need a second set of hands if setting up as free-standing, or will tip over and hinder assembly.
+Will need a second set of hands if setting up as free-standing, or it will tip over and hinder assembly.